 - It is normal for some women to experience spotting at the beginning or tail end of a period.

-- Spotting is very common in the first few months of use of any birth control, including pills and IUDs.
-Spotting when on birth control does not mean it’s not working.
-You can be reassured that you will still get protection from your contraception.
+- Spotting is common in the first few months of use of any birth control, including pills and IUDs.

-- Beware of spotting that can be a warning sign for the following: An STD (you notice spotting around the start of a new sexual relationship), cervical cancer (spotting comes with pain, particularly with intercourse or if you have not had a Pap test), an infection (accompanied with fever or discharge), or pregnancy, miscarriage or ectopic pregnancy (around when your period should come).
+- Beware of spotting that can be a warning sign for an STD, cervical cancer (spotting comes with pain), an infection (accompanied with fever or discharge), pregnancy, miscarriage or ectopic pregnancy.